“A secret is a strange thing.”First line in The Dream Thieves by Maggie Stiefvater

 The case of Middle Book Syndrome isn’t too bad with this one but I still wanted to include it.

 The first book can actually work as a standalone which is great but not very good for the second book here.
-It kind of have to build up the story again and therefore has a very slow beginning.
+It kind of has to build up the story again and therefore has a very slow beginning.

 Then we have the big event that takes place in this book… I still don’t know why we needed that.
 I don’t think it had a major influence on the overall plot.